Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 For Liverpool

-See "Final Fate" below
+Sunk - See "Final Fate" below

 Notes:

-Convoy OA 138, in which Davanger is listed, left Southend on Apr.
+Convoy OA 138, in which she's listed, originated at Southend on Apr.
 28-1940, joined up with Convoy OB 138 from Liverpool on May 1, the combined convoy forming OG 28F, which arrived Gibraltar on May 6.
 This convoy will be added to an individual page in my Convoys section in due course, with more information on it; in the meantime, the ships sailing in it (and escorts) are named on the page listing ships in all OG convoys.
 The Norwegian Italia and Vilja are also listed, both having joined with OB 138 (Italia was bound for Texas, so must have left the OG convoy at some point to proceed to her destination).
 Convoy OA 138 is available via the external link provided in the table above.

 Final Fate - 1940:

 The 12 survivors battled through that first night in heavy rain and high seas, and as the winds decreased somehwat the next morning they spotted 2 lifeboats from a British ship which they hailed.
-Upon asking what they wanted to do, the survivors in the other boats replied they were going to remain in the area to wait for help, but the Norwegians set sail, heading east.
+Upon being asked what they wanted to do, the survivors in the other boats replied they were going to remain in the area to wait for help, but the Norwegians set sail, heading east.
 In the morning of Oct.
-18 they spotted land so course was altered for the nearest point, and early that afternoon some men came out to help them row, and 2 hours later the 12 survivors were landed at Broadhaven, Ireland.
+18 they spotted land so course was altered for the nearest point, and early that afternoon some men came out to help them row.
+2 hours later the 12 survivors were landed at Broadhaven, Ireland.
 They were all admitted to a hospital at Bellmullet, County Mayo.

 The maritime hearings were held in Liverpool on Nov.
 11-1940 with the 1st mate, the 2nd mate, the 3rd mate, the boatswain and the steward appearing.